georgethegreatat/bbb-rec-stat-main/README.md

 BBBRSS - BigBlueButton Recordings Statistic Script.

-This script giving you Meetings Stat (if it was recorded) on Web-page with minimal UI.
+This script is giving you Meetings Stat (if it was recorded) on Web-page with minimal UI.
 I'm not a developer so I making this script on my own, i know that this is no right way to realise it but in the version2 we'll get the full web-django application with Data Base in docker container to easy deployment way.
 Let's look what we have for now below.

 For now you able to find there: